jtgry/lakemartinminimall/content/_index.md

   button_url: "/furniture"
 - template: block-image
   heading: 'About Us '
-  content: "Family owned and operated by Jason & Scott Lett as of 2013, Lake Martin
+  content: 'Family owned and operated by Jason & Scott Lett as of 2013, Lake Martin
     Mini Mall is conveniently located on Hwy 63, just north of Eclectic, AL. We offer a wide selection of concrete pottery; including water fountains, statuary, planters, and more!
-We also have an indoor mall full of furniture, clothing, decor and more….as well as being home to the Big Green Egg! \nFeel free to browse through our online selections, but if you don't see what you are looking for, just give us a call!
+We also have an indoor mall full of furniture, clothing, decor and more….as well as being home to the Big Green Egg! '
-    We would love to hear from you! "
   icon: ''
   image: uploads/DSC_0249.jpg
   image_alignment: left